Skip to content

 A portfolio of not just what it looks like, but why it looks the way it does:

 because good design is about results.

 While a brand identity is more than just a logo, the importance of a good logo cannot be overstated.
 Done well, a logo not only identifies but helps define who you are and what you’re about.
-Placed on the simplest communication or in the smallest possible space, the logo speaks volumes.
+Appearing on the simplest communication or in the smallest possible space, in both print and digital, the logo speaks volumes.

 The world’s largest scuba retailer needed to brand its new diving adventures division.
 The objective was to develop a strong, trusted brand identity through good design that connotes action, adventure, energy and excitement — and of course, water!
 AND it had to speak to its audience.

 With the target consumer being young, fun, upscale, and active, the logo needed to capture that same dynamism.
 It also had to be simple, unique, and impactful — and work in all sizes, contexts, and media.
-This encompassed everything from retail spaces to scuba lesson kiosks to promotions for prepackaged adventures.
-The logo and branding would be applied to apparel, boats, flags, signage, websites, flyers, posters, and a host of other advertising and communications materials.
+This encompassed everything from retail to kiosks to promotions to the adventures themselves.
+The logo and branding would be applied to signage, boats, apparel, flags, websites, flyers, posters, and a host of other advertising materials.

 Let’s Talk About Your Project!

 error: Content is protected !!